 Get visa and immigration advice

-If you are from outside the European Economic Area (EEA)/European Union and you plan to study in the UK for more than six months, you need a Tier 4 (General) student visa, before travelling to the UK.
-The earliest you can apply for a Tier 4 (General) student visa is three months before the start date of your course.
+If you are from outside the European Economic Area (EEA)/European Union and you plan to study in the UK for more than six months, you need a Student visa, before travelling to the UK.
+The earliest you can apply for a Student visa is six months before the start date of your course.

 You can find out where and how to apply for your visa in your home country from the UKVI website.

 The information in our Frequently Asked Questions will help you to apply for your visa and tells you what documents are required as part of the application.

-The UK Home Office uses credibility interviews as part of the Tier 4 (General) student visa application process.
+The UK Home Office uses credibility interviews as part of the Student visa application process.

 If you are only coming for a course of six months or less and you do not intend to work part-time or extend your immigration permission while you are in the UK, then you may wish to consider coming to the UK as a Short Term Student.